Seeing your academic advisor is key to your success here at UNL. Forensic Science employs a professional academic advisor in addition to our faculty.

 - Identify questions you may have before you come in for your appointment.

-- Use the Undergraduate Bulletin to identify some class choices based on degree requirements, major requirements and your own interests.
+- Use the Undergraduate Catalog to identify some class choices based on degree requirements, major requirements and your own interests.

 - Review your recently run degree audit on MyRED and even bring a copy to the session if you wish.